adamsilver/fdpb/01-Register.md

 Whilst we have covered a lot of ground in this chapter, this is lots more to discuss.
 The foundations have been laid, and with that we will up the ante and face even tougher challenges.
 In doing so we can explore some of the more interesting techniques at our disposal.

 ## TODO

-- ARIA - Put the first rule of aria in chapter 1, why we use labels, and put errors inside those.

 - When the page refreshes must populate values as to not make users have to type it in again.
 Annoying.